wilsonmar/wilsonmar.github.io/_posts/2016-10-11-making-videos.md

 13. Click the red dot to begin recording.

     PROTP: Speak slower than usual.
 Enunciate by moving your cheeks.
+Smile and you'll sound friendlier in the audio.

     PROTIP: Record and save small sentences.
 This makes segments easier to manipulate.
     This also means smaller files.
-Zero-fill numbers (such as 001).

     PROTIP: Spikes on the level meter should only ocassionally reach the top.
 Beyond that, "clipping" occurs.